RFODevByCodeForge/Map-Parser-v1/README.md

 - Files related to portals (e.g. files containing `-portal`, `[portal]`) are excluded from conversion.
 - The tool prints progress and error messages to the console.
-- Requires Python environment for original `.py` scripts if you want to modify the tool.

 ## Example